How to Install phpMyAdmin with Nginx (LEMP) on Ubuntu 24.04 LTS

 @daily certbot renew --quiet && systemctl reload nginx

-Reloading Nginx is needed for it for present the new certificate to clients.
+Reloading Nginx is needed for it to pick up the new certificate to clients.

-I hope this tutorial helped you install phpMyAdmin with Nginx on Ubuntu 18.04 LTS.
+I hope this tutorial helped you install phpMyAdmin with Nginx on Ubuntu 24.04 LTS.
 As always, if you found this post useful, then subscribe to our free newsletter to get more tips and tricks.
-Take care.
+Take care:)

 Rate this tutorial